U.S. reports nearly 1 mln COVID-19 cases in a day, setting global record

 In Chicago, the teachers union objected to Monday's return to schools, saying the district needs stricter protocols such as required testing.
 Teachers were expected to vote on Tuesday on whether they support working remotely starting on Wednesday.

-The Biden administration has continued to emphasize widespread vaccinations and boosters as the best way to protect against severe infections.
+The Biden administration has continued to emphasize widespread vaccinations and boosters as the best way to protect against severe illness.

-The U.S. Centers for Disease Control and Prevention on Tuesday recommended shortening the interval between Pfizer-BioNTech's PFE.N, BNTX.O second COVID-19 vaccine dose and the booster shot to five months from six, a day after the Food and Drug Administration made a similar move.
+The CDC on Tuesday recommended shortening the interval between Pfizer-BioNTech's PFE.N, BNTX.O second COVID-19 vaccine dose and the booster shot to five months from six, a day after the Food and Drug Administration made a similar move.

 GRAPHIC-Tracking coronavirus vaccinations and outbreaks in the U.S.https://tmsnrt.rs/2WTOZDR